 Germany SaaS Hiring / Start-up Overview

-Our Investigations suggest that a high proportion (68%!) of German Enterprise SaaS Executives would rather work for a North America employer.
-So why do many SaaS firms find it difficult to attract, hire and make their German operations successful?
+Our Investigations suggest that a high proportion (68%!) of German Enterprise SaaS Senior Sales Executives would ideally work for a North America employer (of course there are also many amazing European SaaS firms to consider), So why do many SaaS firms find it difficult to attract, hire and make their German operations successful?

 The main explanation would seem to be a lack of appreciation for German business culture, a lack of appreciation of the German economy and a lack of understanding of the German social security system as well as cultural differences in German business buying habits.
 The feedback from our German network suggests that US firms are in too many cases still approaching Germany without making the necessary business planning and hoping that the revenue will stream in!
 You can’t be anymore wrong!